 Exercising with a partner is as much about the conversation as the workout, but research conducted by Amanda Rose, an associate professor of psychological sciences at the University of Missouri, found that talking about your frustrations is only helpful in moderation.
 When we complain about our problems endlessly, it can make us feel worse.
 If your workout buddy insists on talking about problems, guide your conversation to more positive topics.

 3. Don't judge.

-According to Michael Rozen, MD, of Cleveland Clinic, a workout partner should be like the GPS navigational system in a car: it guides without judgment.
+According to Dr. Michael Rozen from Cleveland Clinic, a workout partner should be like the GPS navigational system in a car: it guides without judgment.
 If your workout partner misses a workout or confesses to indulging in a pint of ice cream, don't criticize her.
-Simply suggest she make a U-turn immediately, and get back on the road to a healthy lifestyle.

-Leadership development coach, Dr. Judith Rich, states that what we fear most about honesty is that other people will be hurt by our words or will not like us.
+Leadership development coach, Dr. Judith Rich, states that our biggest fear about honesty is that other people will be hurt by our words or will not like us.
 Regardless of these worries, avoiding the truth will not do your partner any favors.
 If he is headed down the path of a sedentary lifestyle or overtraining, offer to help and express your concern in a non-judgmental way (see #3).

 5. Do support healthy eating.

 Exercise is only one part of the fitness equation.
 You don't have to skip your long talks in the coffee shop after your walk, but keep it healthy.
 If you notice that your post-workout meetings are beginning to resemble a full breakfast buffet, it's time to suggest that you both get back on track.

 6. Don't cancel if your buddy can't make it.